View Categories

 Exchange Rate System: Understanding RBI’s Approach to Convertibility in Current Account Transactions

-• Exchange Rate System: Until then Jeweller/bullion dealers will not get permission to (convert their rupees into dollars/foreign currency) to import the next consignment of gold.
+• Exchange Rate System: Until then, jeweler/bullion dealers will not get permission to (convert their rupees into dollars/foreign currency) to import the next consignment of gold.

-• However, if we disregard such few rare examples/restriction, Indian rupee is considered fully convertible on current account transactions (i.e. Import and export, remittance, income transfer gift and donations) since 1994.
+• However, if we disregard such few rare examples or restrictions, Indian rupee has been considered fully convertible on current account transactions (i.e. Import and export, remittance, income transfer gift and donations) since 1994.

 FCRA 2010 violations:

-• If NGO / Universities were allowed to accept foreign donations in an unrestricted manner, they may become puppets of ISI / Pakistan / China / CIA.
+• If NGO’s / Universities were allowed to accept foreign donations in an unrestricted manner, they may become puppets of ISI, Pakistan, China / CIA.

 • So, the Ministry of Home Affairs (MHA) requires them to ‘register’ and furnish annual reports under Foreign Contribution Regulation Act 2010 (FCRA).
 Those who fail to comply with it, are prohibited from accepting foreign donations as per the exchange rate system.